 1) Playalinda Beach is located in the Canaveral National Seashore, a U.S. National Park

 Playalinda Beach is 24 miles of undeveloped, protected shoreline where crystal-blue waters crash into shell-laden, sandy beaches.
-This pristine conservation area is also directly across the intracoastal waterway from the Merritt Island Wildlife Refuge, you’ll have the opportunity to see hundreds of migrating bird species, dolphins, and other wildlife.
-You may even have the chance to see a nesting sea turtle if you book a turtle walk with the Merritt Island National Wildlife Refuge during nesting season (May 1 - November 15).
+This pristine conservation area is also directly across the Intracoastal waterway from the Merritt Island Wildlife Refuge, you’ll have the opportunity to see hundreds of migrating bird species, dolphins, and other wildlife.
+You may even have the chance to see a nesting sea turtle if you book a turtle walk with the Merritt Island National Wildlife Refuge during sea turtle nesting season (May 1 – October 31).

 2) Playalinda Beach is a Premier Rocket Launch Viewing Area